kevinma0/kevinma0.github.io/_project/S00-streetart.md

 A lot better!

-Short answer: Enough to pay the rent.
+Short answer: I was able to cover all of my living expenses.
+I lived in Cambridge, which is right above Boston.

 Long answer: I was surprised that after the first week I was making a livable income.
 After I had learned my initial lessons though, my hourly revenue didn't change very much.
 By FAR the most meaningful change I made was upping my suggested donation from $10 to $20, and using a thicker, more official looking card-stock material.